rdpackages/rdpackages.github.io/README.md

 ## Replication

-Replication files and illustration code is available in the [replication page]().
+Replication files and illustration code are available in the [replication](https://github.com/rdpackages/replication) repository.

 ## Contributors